 The Red Lion first became a pub in 1787 when it was converted from three farm cottages.
 Thick exposed stone walls & wood panelling in a number of small, cosy rooms with blazing coal and log fires, create a comfortable & inviting atmosphere

 The Red Lion is an ideal spot to start (and end) a walk in the breathtaking Derbyshire Dales.
-The pub offers a good selection of hand-pulled ales, wine, malt whiskies and soft drinks, and is open from 12 o’clock right through until late!
-The Red Lion also serves really good home cooked pub food all day every day.
+There are five National Nature Reserves within a short walk of the pub’s from door.
+When you’ve had a great walk what better than to wash it all down with some traditional ales or wines.
+The Red Lion offers a good selection of hand-pulled ales, wine, malt whiskies and soft drinks, and is open from 12 o’clock right through until late!
+The Red Lion also serves really good home cooked pub food every day, except Mondays.

 It’s such a small pub that its not ideal for children but there is plenty of seating outside on the pretty village green, which is covered in daffodils in early spring.